mobi3006/website/README.md

 If you want to maintain your docs in the `docs` directory of an existing project repo, see [Hosting your docs from an existing project repo](#hosting-your-docs-from-an-existing-project-repo).

 After completing the creation of your new site on GitHub, update it as needed:

-## Replace the content of the template pages

-Update the following files to your own content:

-- `index.md` (your new home page)
-- `README.md` (information for those who access your site repo on GitHub)

-## Changing the version of the theme and/or Jekyll

-Simply edit the relevant line(s) in the `Gemfile`.

 ## Adding a plugin